inREZy/GDPS-API/README.md

 - Drag & drop GDPS-API files to your server.
 Example: `http://yourserver.com/database/`.
 - You're all done!
 ## How to use
-- Like in python you can get data from api
+- Like in python you can get data from API.
+Example:
 ```python
 import requests